BHATDAVOOD/java-star-patterns/README.md

 ## Questions
 1. Write a program to print a pattern of stars in the shape of a right-angled triangle.
+2. Write a program to print a pattern of stars in the shape of an inverted right-angled triangle.

 ## Usage